 Gillian Harwood has been a successful entrepreneur for more than 40 years, and owns a number of small business work hubs, the largest of which is Busworks, in London's King's Cross (read more here).
 Gillian fell in love with Great Yarmouth following a visit to the permanent Hippodrome Circus in 2017.
 Seeing the town was in steep decline, and lined with beautiful period architecture, Gillian decided to try and help kick off a change in fortunes by investing in some run down buildings and returning them to the splendour they once enjoyed.

 Meeting of Minds | Fourth Portal

-John met Gillian randomly over a glass of wine at the Royal Society of the Arts (RSA), which they are both fellows.
+John met Gillian randomly over a glass of wine at the Royal Society of the Arts (RSA), where they are both fellows.
 John explained his journey and Gillian encouraged, repeatedly, for him to visit Great Yarmouth.
-Initially uninterested, over the summer 2019 John became increasingly intrigued by the town, its decline and the potential to reinvent itself (more here).
+Initially uninterested, over the summer of 2019 John became increasingly intrigued by the town, its decline and the potential to reinvent itself (more here).
 Gillian offered John free use of the buildings she had purchased to trial out Fourth Portal and the project was born.

 Covid-19 | A Haphazard Response

 With the doors to Portal B just ajar for the first customers, the UK government ordered a lockdown to counter the rapidly spreading Covid virus, requiring all non-essential businesses to close.
 Across the world personal and commercial business went into a tailspin as governments responded in a haphazard fashion.
-Just as John set out on a haphazard business journey one year ago, now the rest of the world seems have decided to join him...
+Just as John set out on a haphazard business journey one year ago, now the rest of the world seems to have decided to join him...